I’ve tried over 150 sofas and these are the 12 best sofas I’d recommend

 -

-There are only three colour options, but all are great muted shades that look and feel far more expensive than their mid-range price tag might suggest.
+There is only one colour option - a caramel-like light brown called Camel - but it’s a very versatile shade that looks and feels far more expensive than the mid-range price tag might suggest.
 There's none of the cheap and shiny-looking leather or harsh colourways that can plague leather sofas of a lower price point.

 Another win is that the model is extremely comfortable.
 As leather is such a thick material, a leather sofa will generally feel a lot firmer to sit on than a sofa upholstered in fabric, and many of the leather sofas I've tested in this price bracket were very, very firm indeed.